manjunath-nm89/jQueryCountdownTimer/readme.md

 ======================

 Countdown timer is a jquery plugin which will render a Countdown widget in your app.
-Though this script executes on the client side, it will not have any issues with the users residing in time zones.
+Though this script executes on the client side, it will not have any issues with the users residing in different time zones.

 Usage
 -----